microsoft/azure-health-data-services-workshop/Challenge-10 - Optional - FhirBlaze (Blazor app dev + FHIR)/ReadMe.md

 ## What does success look like for Challenge-10?

-+ Run the FhirBlaze application without errors
++ Run the FhirBlaze application without errors.
-+ Navigate to your selected FHIR Resource’s list page
++ Navigate to your selected FHIR Resource’s list page.
-+ Retrieve and search your selected FHIR Resources
++ Retrieve and search your selected FHIR Resources.
-+ Create and save a new Resource to your FHIR repository
++ Create and save a new Resource to your FHIR repository.
-+ Edit and save a new Resource in your FHIR repository
++ Edit and save a new Resource in your FHIR repository.
-+ Delete a Resource from your FHIR repository
++ Delete a Resource from your FHIR repository.